K. A. Paul: Personal life

-Legal Matters

-Kerala nurse Nimisha Priya was sentenced to death for murder in Yemen.
-In 2023, Paul claimed that through "faith based diplomacy" he would be able to persuade Yemeni officials to revoke the death sentence, and expressed thanks to all the Indian and Yemeni leaders for their cooperation.
-He also claims to have worked on interfaith and diplomatic efforts to have Priya pardoned.
-However he was accused by the Save Nimisha Priya Action Council, who publicly support Nimisha's family, of untenable claims and of stalling progress on her release.
-Paul’s efforts are said to have adversely influenced the principle agreement to the payment of blood money, reportedly set at one million dollars.
-In the video appeal, released in 2025, the daughter and husband of Nimisha Priya appeared for the first time.
-In the video, the family and Paul asked the Houthi authorities in Yemen for the release of Priya.

-Paul was arrested in a murder conspiracy case of his own brother K. David Raju in 2012.
-A non-bailable warrant was issued against him in 2019.
-Though there were multiple reports that police dropped charges against him due to lack of evidence, in 2023, his criminal petition 4830 was dismissed in the Telangana High Court by Justice Madhavi Devi, who directed him to participate in the trial.
-As of March 2023, the case is still ongoing, as he petitioned for a stay against his arrest in the Supreme Court of India.

 A civil dispute is ongoing between Paul and his brother's wife Kilari Esther Rani (on behalf of Gospel to the Unreached Million Society and The Ancient Pattern Pentecostal Church Society) over the management of properties of these two societies.
 In an appeal proceedings related this dispute in the Andhra Pradesh High Court, Justice Ravi Nath Tilhari directed him to appoint an advocate to represent him after he referred to a Judge as "mad" while appearing as a Party in person.
 Despite the warning in the previous hearing, he filed a fresh application seeking to quash the previous orders issued to him which directed him to utilise the services of an advocate.
 The Judge threatened to initiate Contempt of court proceedings against him if he again appeared in person in the case.